Foundations of a theory of quantum gravity

 where it is clear that $\mathcal{D}v^a \neq dv^a$ but explicitly depends upon $v^a$.
-If we solve these equations in $T^{*}TM$, then the dual basis will automatically commute by definition, which I feel is not a meaningful statement.
-Moreover, there are no canonical commutation relations one could impose and the notion of exterior derivative needs corrections due to the non-symmetric gauge terms in the transformation of the connection.
+If we solve these equations in $T^{*}TM$, then obviously we all assume the $dx^A$ to work \emph{ultralocal} in contrast to the differential operators while the standard duality map allows one to define a Lie bracket which makes the dual base noncommuting\footnote{More precise, if $\alpha$ is the duality map then $[\alpha(V),\alpha(W)] = \alpha([V,W])$.}.
+Clearly, the latter requires a quasilocal action meaning the $dx^A$ act differently on a function when it comes with a $\partial_B$ or a $dx^B$.
+Also, the exterior derivative needs a correction due to the presence non-symmetric gauge terms as explained on the following page.
 For now, we do not care about these issues and simply define covariant tensors (and we have already used them) by imposing the appropriate transformation properties.
 Fine, so how should we define a connection?
-Since the curvature and torsion tensor are defined in a universal way depending on four basic axioms -which should all be satisfied- and no other construction up to second order is possible when one axiom is dropped; we have no choice but to define the connection on $TTM$.
-This is entirely logical since the ghost gravitational waves should propagate as well in space-time as tangent space.
+Since the latter is defined in a universal way depending on four basic axioms, which should all be satisfied, we have no choice but to define the connection on $TTM$.
+This is entirely logical since the ``ghost'' gravitational waves should propagate as well in space-time as tangent space.
 Before we proceed, let us reflect on the status of the conservation laws and the reader might want to read at this point AXIOM III.
 Those conservation laws are merely constraints on the form of matter present and therefore constrain the geometry.
-In total, these are $10$ conservation laws of matter which are not implied by the generalized Einstein-Cartan equations.
+In total, there are $10$ conservation laws of matter which are not implied by the generalized Einstein-Cartan equations.